MicrosoftDocs/azure-devops-yaml-schema/task-reference/sonar-qube-publish-v5.md

 **`pollingTimeoutSec`** - **Timeout (s)**<br>
 `string`.
 Required.
 Default value: `300`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 This task polls SonarQube until the analysis is completed or until the timeout is reached.
-It also adds a build property with the quality gate status of the current build(s) analyses.
+It also adds a build property with the Quality Gate status of the current build(s) analyses.
 <!-- :::editable-content-end::: -->
 <br>